-The Group's disclosure controls and procedures and internal controls over financial reporting that occurred during the nine-month period ended 31 December 2022 that have materially affected, or are reasonably likely to materially affect, the Group's disclosure controls and procedures and internal control over financial reporting.
+The Group's disclosure controls and procedures and internal controls over financial reporting that occurred during the three-month period ended 31 March 2023 that have materially affected, or are reasonably likely to materially affect, the Group's disclosure controls and procedures and internal control over financial reporting.
 Management assesses existing internal controls over financial reporting is sufficient and effective.

-The Audit and Governance Committees of the Group have reviewed this MD&A and the audited consolidated financial statements for the full year ended 31 December 2022, and the Group's board of directors approved these documents prior to their release.
+The Audit and Governance Committees of the Group have reviewed this MD&A and the audited consolidated financial statements for the three-month period ended 31 March 2023, and the Group's board of directors approved these documents prior to their release.